LiveWithTrance/DS5690Presentation/README.md

 The model architecture of Baichuan 2 is based on the prevailing Transformer (Vaswani et al., 2017) with the following modifications.

-### Tokenizer
+## Tokenizer

 A tokenizer needs to balance two critical factors: a high compression rate for efficient inference, and an appropriately sized vocabulary to ensure adequate training of each word embedding.

 <img width="415" alt="截屏2023-11-05 15 58 18" src="https://github.com/LiveWithTrance/DS5690Presentation/assets/111295481/93ca01e6-5f9b-47bd-8339-06ed8f8b9e20">

-#### Byte-pair encoding (BPE)
+### Byte-pair encoding (BPE)

 Byte-Pair Encoding (BPE) is a data compression and subword tokenization algorithm.

 BPE iteratively replaces the most frequent pair of bytes in a sequence with a single, unused byte.
 For instance, given the character sequence aaabdaaabac, the sub-sequence aa occurs three times and is the most frequent pair.
 BPE would replace aa with a new symbol, say Z, resulting in the sequence ZabdZabac​3​.
 This process continues iteratively, reducing the most common pairs of characters or bytes in the data, which in turn helps in compressing the data.

-## Positional Embeddings
+BPE ensures that the most common words are represented in the vocabulary as a single token while the rare words are broken down into two or more subword tokens and this is in agreement with what a subword-based tokenization algorithm does.

+Usage: This approach enables LLM models to handle out-of-vocabulary (OOV) words and reduces the overall vocabulary size.

 ### Rotary Positional Embedding (RoPE)

 RoPE is used for for Baichuan 2-7B.

+Rotary Position Embedding (RoPE) is a concept used within transformer architectures to encode the absolute position of tokens in a sequence.
+Unlike traditional position embeddings that add a separate positional vector to each token, RoPE incorporates positional information directly into the attention mechanism of the transformer model.

+Advantages:

+Flexibility with Sequence Length: RoPE can handle any sequence length, making it adaptable for NLP models that process texts of varying lengths, unlike traditional position embeddings that are fixed to a specific sequence length​1​.

+Decaying Inter-Token Dependency: It reduces the influence of each token on others with increasing relative distances, which is beneficial for long sequences.
+This feature helps in reducing computational complexity while still preserving accurate predictions​1​.

+Enhanced Self-Attention: RoPE is capable of equipping linear self-attention with relative position encoding.
+By considering the relative positions of tokens during self-attention, models can achieve more accurate predictions and a deeper understanding of the relationships between tokens​1​.

 ### Attention with Linear Biases (ALiBi)

-ALiBi is used for Baichuan 2-13B, which is different from most of the open-source models using RoPE.
+Attention with Linear Biases(ALiBi) is used for Baichuan 2-13B, which is different from most of the open-source models using RoPE.

-1. **Introduction and Purpose**:
-   ALiBi stands for Attention with Linear Biases.
-It's introduced as an alternative to traditional positional encodings in Transformers, aiming to facilitate the handling of sequences at inference time which are longer than the ones encountered during training.
+Attention with Linear Biases is introduced as an alternative to traditional positional encodings in Transformers, aiming to facilitate the handling of sequences at inference time which are longer than the ones encountered during training.
 Unlike position embeddings, ALiBi adds a constant bias to each attention score, simplifying computations and foregoing the learning of the scalar throughout training.

-2. **Working Mechanism**:
+**Working Mechanism**:
 - **Bias Addition**: In the attention sublayer of the Transformer model, when computing attention scores for each head, a constant bias is added to each score.
 This bias is head-specific and is set to a scalar known as \( m \), which remains constant and is not learned during training.
 - **Modified Attention Score Calculation**: The attention score calculation involves the dot product of two vectors, \( \mathbf{q}_i \) and \( \mathbf{k}_j \), followed by the application of the softmax function in traditional attention mechanisms.
 However, ALiBi modifies this process by adding a bias term to the dot product before the softmax function is applied.
 The new formula for attention scores in ALiBi is: